CKingX/ddrescue_error_mapping/README.md

 Now you can run by typing ddrescue_error_mapping in terminal!

 ## Limitations
-* `dmsetup` error device did not work under WSL in my testing
+* dm-mount does not yet work under WSL
-* Tested on Windows 10, Windows 11 (Note that I only tested my application ddr_error_mapping.
-Device mapper itself did not work under WSL in my testing), Ubuntu 20.04, and Ubuntu 18.04
+* Tested on Ubuntu 20.04, and Ubuntu 18.04.
+Currently, dm-mount does not work under WSL

 ## License